Danny Boyle: 1990s: Shallow Grave and Trainspotting

 The first film Boyle directed was Shallow Grave.
 The film was the most commercially successful British film of 1995, won the BAFTA Award for Best British Film, and led to the production of Trainspotting.
 Working with writer John Hodge and producer Andrew Macdonald, Shallow Grave earned Boyle the Best Newcomer Award from the 1996 London Film Critics Circle.
 Critics credited these films with revitalising British cinema in the early '90s.
 The BFI ranked Trainspotting the 10th greatest British film of the 20th century.

-Boyle declined an offer to direct the fourth film of the Alien franchise to make A Life Less Ordinary.
+Boyle declined an offer to direct Alien Resurrection, the fourth film of the Alien franchise to make A Life Less Ordinary.

 2000s: The Beach, 28 Days Later and Slumdog Millionaire

-Boyle's next project was an adaptation of the cult novel The Beach by Alex Garland.
-Filmed in Thailand with Leonardo DiCaprio, casting of the film led to a feud with Ewan McGregor.
-He then collaborated with Garland on the post-apocalyptic horror film 28 Days Later.
+Boyle's next project was a film adaptation of the cult novel The Beach by Alex Garland.
+It was filmed in Thailand.
+Casting Leonardo DiCaprio led to a feud with Ewan McGregor.
+He collaborated with Garland on the post-apocalyptic horror film 28 Days Later.

-He also directed a short film Alien Love Triangle (starring Kenneth Branagh), which was intended to be one of three shorts within a feature film.
-However the project was cancelled after the two other shorts were made into feature films: Mimic starring Mira Sorvino and Impostor starring Gary Sinise.
+He directed a short film Alien Love Triangle, which was intended to be one of three shorts within a feature film.
+The project was cancelled after the two other shorts were made into feature films: Mimic and Impostor.
 In 2004 Boyle directed Millions, scripted by Frank Cottrell Boyce.
-His next collaboration with Alex Garland was the 2007 science-fiction film Sunshine, featuring 28 Days Later star Cillian Murphy.
+His next collaboration with Alex Garland was the 2007 science-fiction film Sunshine.

-In 2008 he directed Slumdog Millionaire, the story of an impoverished child (Dev Patel) on the streets of Mumbai, India, who competes on the local version of Who Wants to Be a Millionaire?, for which Boyle won Academy and BAFTA Awards for Best Director.
+In 2008 he directed Slumdog Millionaire, the story of an impoverished child on the streets of Mumbai, India, who competes on the local version of Who Wants to Be a Millionaire?, for which Boyle won Academy and BAFTA Awards for Best Director.
 The most successful British film of the decade, the film won eight Academy Awards and seven BAFTA Awards.
 Boyle commented, "To be a film-maker...you have to lead.
 You have to be psychotic in your desire to do something.
 People always like the easy route.
 You have to push very hard to get something unusual, something different."
 Andrew Macdonald, producer of Trainspotting, said "Boyle takes a subject that you've often seen portrayed realistically, in a politically correct way, whether it's junkies or slum orphans, and he has managed to make it realistic but also incredibly uplifting and joyful."
 The success led a deal with Fox Searchlight.

-Despite the commercial success of Slumdog Millionaire, Boyle also faced great criticism for his portrayal of India through a Western, idealized lens.
-Some critics saw the film as “poverty porn,” though Boyle argued he showed India’s “lust for life” and “resilience.”
+Despite the commercial success of Slumdog Millionaire, Boyle faced criticism for his portrayal of India through a Western, idealized lens.
+Some critics saw the film as "poverty porn," though Boyle argued he showed India's "lust for life" and "resilience."